UPPMAX/programming_formalisms/docs/literature/README.md

 73 |Throw by value, catch by reference
 74 |Report, handle, and translate errors appropriately 75 |Avoid exception specifications.
-76 |Use vector by default|Otherwise, choose an appropriate container 77 |Use `vector` and `string` instead of arrays
+76 |Use vector by default.
+Otherwise, choose an appropriate container 77 |Use `vector` and `string` instead of arrays
 78 |Use `vector` (and `string::c_str`) to exchange data with non-C++ APIs 79 |Store only values and smart pointers in containers